 Health Science, '16

 Castleton was a good balance for Jessica Babcock.
-Hailing from Vermont, the Health Sciences major said the in-state tuition, the small campus, and the friendly people allowed her to be able to play softball while focusing on her studies.
+Hailing from Vermont, the Health Science degree, she said the in-state tuition, the small campus, and the friendly people allowed her to be able to play softball while focusing on her studies.

 “The positive atmosphere created by the school and the community really made it a peaceful place to learn and grow as a person,” Babcock said.